github/site-policy/README.md

 If changes to a policy _are_ needed, we will freeze feedback for two weeks.
 We'll draft changes based on the pull requests and input we've gotten.
 Then we'll post the updated policy as a pull request, and we'll get your feedback on the pull request.
 The updated policy will be available here for thirty days before it goes into effect.

 For those who are following this repository, the posting of the updated policy will provide a notice of any modifications to the policy.
+Please note, links will not resolve in the rendering of the policies in this repository.

 ## License